 Mercury has been now been visited by two spacecraft, Mariner 10 and MESSENGER.
 Marriner 10 flew by three times in 1974 and 1975.
 Only 45% of the surface was mapped (and, unfortunately, it is too close to the Sun to be safely imaged by HST).
-MESSENGER was launched by NASA in 2004 and will orbit Mercury starting in 2011 after several flybys.
+MESSENGER was launched by NASA in 2004 and has been in orbit Mercury since 2011.
 Its first flyby in Jan 2008 provided new high quality images of some of the terrain not seen by Mariner 10.
 Since then Messenger has taken over 250,000 photographs coving the entire planet.
 Global Mosaics.

 Mercury's orbit is highly eccentric; at perihelion it is only 46 million km from the Sun but at aphelion it is 70 million.
 The position of the perihelion precesses around the Sun at a very slow rate.
 19th century astronomers made very careful observations of Mercury's orbital parameters but could not adequately explain them using Newtonian mechanics.
 The tiny differences between the observed and predicted values were a minor but nagging problem for many decades.
 It was thought that another planet (sometimes called Vulcan) slightly closer to the Sun than Mercury might account for the discrepancy.
 But despite much effort, no such planet was found.
 The real answer turned out to be much more dramatic: Einstein's General Theory of Relativity!
 Its correct prediction of the motions of Mercury was an important factor in the early acceptance of the theory.